Introduction

 Do any banks offer interest-only mortgages?

-Yes, some banks and mortgage lenders in the UK still offer mortgages that are interest-only.
-However, they often have stricter eligibility criteria and may require a larger deposit compared to mortgages that are based on a repayment basis.
+Yes, some banks and mortgage lenders in the UK still offer interest-only mortgages.
+However, they often have stricter eligibility criteria and may require a larger deposit than mortgages based on a repayment basis.